What is Company Culture and How to Make Yours Great

 What is company culture?

 Company culture is, in short, your company’s identity or personality.
-However, one wouldn’t know this just by looking at your website or other branding assets.
 It’s something that is visible in the day-to-day life of your employees and overall office vibe.
-Of course this changes as your business grows, but it encompasses many different pieces.
+Of course, this changes as your business grows.
+But one of the great things about entrepreneurship is that you get to create your own company culture.
+It encompasses many different pieces.
 It’s a sum of your workplace environment, mission statement, values and beliefs, ethics, vision, language, practices, and employees and management.

 You know that saying ‘you are the average of the five people you spend the most time with?’
-Well, another way to think about company culture is that a company is the sum of the coworkers and partners it surrounds itself with.
+Well, another way to think about company culture is that a company is the sum of the people in the office and partners it surrounds itself with.

 Components of a great company culture